EGP-04/market-researcher/README.md

 # 📊 Market Researcher – RAG Agent for Mobile Dataset

 A lightweight LLaMA-powered AI agent that answers natural language questions about mobile phone specifications using a CSV dataset, embeddings, and Retrieval-Augmented Generation (RAG).
+This is a prototype model for finding holes in the market for any product.

 ---

 ## 🚀 How to Run

-### 1. Download & Start Ollama
 Install Ollama from the official site:

 👉 [https://ollama.com/download](https://ollama.com/download)